LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       <h4><img src="logo/palette.png" alt="A painters pallete"> Did you know?</h4>

       Not everyone stayed.
-Whilst Manet refused to leave, and indeed joined the army, Monet and other impressionist colleagues were not so patriotic. ([Cezanne](/paul-cezanne-biography) refused to be conscripted and hid from the authorities in a fishing village near Aix in southern France; and [Monet](/claude-monet-biography), [Sisley](/alfred-sisley-biography) and [Pissarro](/camille-pissarro-biography) moved to London.)
+Whilst Manet refused to leave, and indeed joined the army, other impressionist colleagues were not so patriotic. ([Cezanne](/paul-cezanne-biography) refused to be conscripted and hid from the authorities in a fishing village near Aix in southern France; and [Monet](/claude-monet-biography), [Sisley](/alfred-sisley-biography) and [Pissarro](/camille-pissarro-biography) moved to London.)
+In contrast, Renoir was conscripted (though he did not see action) and Bazille was killed in battle.

       </div>